romanRegmi/Apex-Learning/Apex/Platform Events/README.md

+# Platform Events

-# Streaming API
+## Streaming APIs

-Streaming events are instant notification messages that one system(the publisher) sends to another (the subscriber).
+Streaming events are instant notification messages that one system (the publisher) sends to another (the subscriber).

+Streaming API
-Streaming API - > Legacy : Generic & Push topic
+* Legacy : Generic & Push topic
-              - > Current : Platform Event and Change Data Capture (CDC)
+* Current : Platform Event and Change Data Capture (CDC)

 Streaming API vs Rest API

 * Using a REST API is sometimes compared to a conversation, while making requests with Streaming APIs is more like watching a film.
 * Client-server architecture based on requests and responses.
 * connection is closed after response is recieved
 * statless (can be cached)